Abdallah Jaber: Bnei Sakhnin

+Maccabi Bnei Reineh

+In January 2023, Jaber joined Israeli Premier League club Maccabi Bnei Reineh.

 International career

 Abdallah Jaber earned his first cap, aged 21, in the 2014 AFC Challenge Cup opening game when Palestine faced Kyrgyzstan.
-Despite his inexperience he helped Palestine keep a clean sheet in a game they won 1–0.
-He played 360 of the 450 minutes of the tournament helping Palestine lift the title without conceding a goal en route to their first AFC Asian Cup appearance.
+Despite his inexperience, he helped Palestine keep a clean sheet in a game they won 1–0.
+He played 360 of the 450 minutes of the tournament, helping Palestine lift the title without conceding a goal en route to their first AFC Asian Cup appearance.

-His first international goal came in his 8th cap in a 2–0 friendly win vs. Pakistan.
+His first international goal came during his 8th cap in a 2–0 friendly win vs. Pakistan.
 He scored his second goal in October 2017, in a 2019 AFC Asian Cup qualification match against Bhutan.

 At the 2015 AFC Asian Cup he was one of only two Palestine players to start and play every single minute of the tournament.
 His performances were widely regarded as one of the few highlights of an otherwise dour campaign that saw Palestine lose all three games.

 Jaber remained a crucial player for Palestine, having started and played every single minute of the side's 2018 FIFA World Cup qualification.

 He played for as well as captained the Palestine national team, until he was banned from it, due to him playing for an Israeli Premier League club in 2020.
 He is the youngest Palestinian footballer to amass 35 international caps, having started 35 of Palestine's 40 games between May 2014 and August 2018.